 Chief Patterson confronted the Independent Monitor’s office about Gelembiuk using a personal laptop to store MPD data.

-Some of that data, according to Patterson, contained absolutely sensitive information, such as crime victim information, that it was completely inappropriate for any person to have on their personal laptop.
+Some of that data, according to Patterson, contained sensitive information, including the names of crime victims, that it was completely inappropriate for any person to have on their personal laptop.

-Gelembiuk, according to Glass, did so because city IT would not give him access to the software he needed to perform proper data analytics and he was forced to use his own resources to get that software.
+Gelembiuk, Glass said, did use his personal device because city IT would not give him access to the software he needed to perform proper data analytics and he was forced to use his own resources to get that software.

 Amend that